Adnuntius/documentation/data/sync.md

 ## Example

-The example below shows a javascript code snippet that can be used to match a user browsing your website with data uploaded to Adnuntius from an external system such as a CRM.
+The example below shows a javascript code snippet that can be used to match a user browsing your website with data uploaded to Adnuntius from an external system, such as a CRM.
 Descriptions of the parameters used in the code example are provided in the following table.

 ```javascript
 <script src="https://cdn.adnuntius.com/adn.js" async></script>